monomadic/dd-core/README.md

 Support for audiounit and lv2 will be coming in the future.

-The VST2 work could not have been done without overdrivenpotatoes hard work on the `rust-vst2` crate.
+This lib could not have been done without overdrivenpotato's hard work on the `rust-vst2` crate.

 Currently the code compiles on Mac OS and Windows, with Mac being the first-class citizen over Windows.
 Increased and ongoing support for Linux and Windows would be nice but I currently only use Mac OS.